chef-boneyard/chef-rfc/new/resource-actions.md

 - `use_inline_resources`: moved up from LWRPBase.

-Resources in LWRP actions will no longer report as nested actions (they will do the same thing as recipe actions).
+Resources in LWRP actions will no longer report in output as nested actions (they will do the same thing as recipe actions).

 ## Copyright